Quantum limit of precision for phase estimation in squeezing-enhanced interferometry with a single-mode readout

 where $\Delta\hat N_b=\hat N_b-\langle\hat N_b\rangle$ and the angular brackets stand for the averaging with the vacuum field.
 We see from Eq.~(\ref{DeltaN}) that the variance is determined by the phase of $\alpha$.
 The minimal photon number variance is reached for a purely imaginary $\alpha=-i|\alpha|$, which will be used in the following.

 We observe that the mean photon number depends only on $\theta$, but not on $\Phi$.
 Measurement of $\langle\hat N_b\rangle$, therefore, allows one to measure $\theta$.
-The precision of this measurement is given by the inverse of the parameter variance $P_\theta=1/\langle\Delta\theta^2\rangle$ and is obtained from the error propagation rule as
+The precision of this measurement is given by the inverse of the parameter variance $P_\theta=1/\langle\Delta\theta^2\rangle$ \cite{Bernardo-Smith,Horoshko25} and is obtained from the error propagation rule as

-where $\epsilon=\sinh^2r/|\alpha|^2$ is the ratio of mean number of photons in the squeezed and coherent modes and $h=\sin^2(\theta/2) \cos^2(\theta/2) + 2\cosh^2r\cos^4(\theta/2)$.
+where $\epsilon=\sinh^2r/|\alpha|^2$ is the ratio of mean number of photons in the squeezed and coherent modes and $g=\sin^2(\theta/2) \cos^2(\theta/2) + 2\cosh^2r\cos^4(\theta/2)$.
 The maximum precision is reached at the optimal difference phase, where

-In strong-field applications of squeezing-enhanced interferometry, such as gravitational wave astronomy, the mean photon number in coherent mode, $|\alpha|^2$, can reach $10^{10}$ or even higher, while $e^{2r}$ is limited by the level of squeezing in the degenerate optical parametric amplifier and does not exceed $10^2$, in view of the highest up-to-date measured squeezing $20r\lg e=15$ dB \cite{Vahlbruch16}.
+In strong-field applications of squeezing-enhanced interferometry, such as gravitational wave astronomy, the mean photon number in the coherent mode, $|\alpha|^2$, can be very hight.
+Indeed, during the first implementation of squeezing enhancement in GEO 600 detector \cite{Ligo11}, the laser power was $\mathcal{P}=12$ W and the coherence time of the squeezer was $\tau_c=10^{-4}$ s, which gives the number of photons in the coherence time $n_c=\mathcal{P}\lambda_L\tau_c/(hc_L)=6.4\times10^{15}$, where $h$ is the Planck's constant, $c_L$ the speed of light in vacuum, and $\lambda_L=1.064$ $\mu$m the wavelength of the laser light.
+The value of $n_c$ is roughly equal to $|\alpha|^2$ of the theoretical model up to optical loss.
+At the same time, the squeezing factor $e^{2r}$ is limited by the level of squeezing in the degenerate optical parametric amplifier and does not exceed $10^2$, in view of the highest up-to-date measured squeezing $20r\lg e=15$ dB \cite{Vahlbruch16}.
 In such applications, $\epsilon$ is very close to zero, and, in the vicinity of the ``black fringe'' $\theta=0$, the precision $P_\theta$ experiences a rapid jump from $P_0=0$ to $P_{\theta_\text{opt}}\approx|\alpha|^2e^{2r}$ \cite{Caves81}, as illustrated in Fig.~\ref{fig:Nprecision}.

 \textit{Gaussian state of mode $b$}.
 The ultimate limit of precision for inferring the phases $\Phi$ and $\theta$ from the measurements applied to the mode $b$ at the interferometer output is given by the quantum Fisher information matrix (QFIM) \cite{Helstrom-book}.
 The state of this mode belongs to the class of Gaussian single-mode states, for which the general algorithm for finding the QFIM is well established \cite{Pinel13,Gao14} and is relatively simple when the Williamson decomposition is known \cite{Safranek19,Safranek15}.
 Let us find this decomposition.